Key Takeaways

 Demonstrative Bequest

-A demonstrative bequest is similar to a general bequest but specifies a particular account or asset source for the bequest.
-This type of bequest combines elements of both specific and general bequests.
+A demonstrative bequest is similar to a general bequest but names a specific source for the funds.
+It combines elements of both specific and general bequests.

 Example: "I bequeath $50,000 from my savings account #12345 to my local animal shelter."